Dunsterforce

 Dunsterville and the rest of the force, with reinforcements from the 39th Infantry Brigade, drove in 500 Ford vans and armoured cars about 350 km from Hamadan across Qajar Iran to Baku.
-Dunsterforce fought in the Battle of Baku from 26 August to 14 September 1918 and retreated from the city on the night of 14/15 September, to be disbanded two days later.
+Dunsterforce fought in the Battle of Baku from 26 August to 14 September 1918 and abandoned the city on the night of 14/15 September, to be disbanded two days later.
 North Persia Force (Norper Force, Major-General William Thomson) took over command of the troops in northern Iran.
 Troops diverted from Dunsterforce in Sweet's Column opposed an Ottoman diversion from Tabriz, on the Persian road, during September; the situation was transformed by news of the great British victory in the Battle of Megiddo in Palestine (19–25 September).
-The army in Caucasus was the only source of Ottoman reinforcements and had to give up divisions, ending offensive operations in the theatre.
+The Islamic Army of the Caucasus was the only source of Ottoman reinforcements and had to give up divisions, ending offensive operations in the theatre.

 Background

 North-West Frontier

 Britain and Russia had played The Great Game for influence in Central Asia from the early nineteenth century but in the 1880s, Russian absorption of the local Khanates and Emirates restricted British influence.
 The Anglo-Russian Convention of 1907 ended the rivalry by defining spheres of influence in Afghanistan, Iran and Tibet.
 Early in the First World War, British and Indian forces set up the East Persia Cordon with Seistan Force assembled from the Indian Army.
 The force was created to counter German, Austrian and Ottoman subversion in Afghanistan and the North West Frontier of British India.
 Two squadrons of the 28th Cavalry Regiment and the locally raised South Persia Rifles patrolled the border of Baluchistan and the Persian Empire.
 The Russian Revolution of 1917 led to the collapse of the convention; the dissolution of the Tsarist armies from March 1917 left open the Caspian Sea and the route from Baku to Krasnovodsk and Central Asia to the Central Powers.
 In the spring of 1918, German and Ottoman forces advanced into Transcaucasia and Central Asia.